-"I have blood on my hands": A Whistleblower Says Facebook Ignored Global Political Manipulation
+"I Have Blood On My Hands": A Whistleblower Says Facebook Ignored Global Political Manipulation

 “We simply didn’t care enough to stop them”

-Zhang wrote that she was just six months into the job when she found coordinated inauthentic behavior — Facebook’s internal term for the use of multiple fake accounts to boost engagement or spread content — benefitting Honduran President Juan Orlando Hernandez.
+Zhang wrote that she was just six months into the job when she found coordinated inauthentic behavior — Facebook’s internal term for the use of multiple fake accounts to boost engagement or spread content — benefiting Honduran President Juan Orlando Hernández.

 The connection to the Honduran leader was made, Zhang said, because an administrator for the president’s Facebook page had been “happily running hundreds of these fake assets without any obfuscation whatsoever in a show of extreme chutzpah.”
 The data scientist said she reported the operation, which involved thousands of fake accounts, to Facebook’s threat intelligence and policy review teams, both of which took months to act.